How to prepare well for exams ?

 1st step: Prepare the ground

-Besides intellectual work, organization and motivation, physical and psychological preparation is essential.
-So approach the exams like a real marathon.
-Wouldn't it occur to you to embark on such a race without training and changing your lifestyle?
-Preparing your brain requires the same discipline.
+Approach the exams as a real marathon.
+It would probably never occur to you to start such a race without training and changing your lifestyle?
+Preparing your brains requires the same discipline.

 1. Fatty acids to « oil » the brain and boost memory

 Omega-3s are essential for the proper functioning of your neurons.
 Did you know that a simple omega-3 supplementation, for 1 month, increases concentration and memory capacities?
 Choose DHA for its proven benefits on cognitive functions.

 2. Bio-actives essential for boosting the brain

 Certain plants and molecules in physionutrition have shown numerous benefits for the brain and memory.

 - Citicoline: Neurons produce neurotransmitters, molecules that participate in the transmission of information in the brain.
 These cells are also involved in the creation of new connections.
 It is therefore essential that their membranes are fluid and dynamic, thanks in particular to the phospholipids that make them up.
 Citicoline is a particularly interesting molecule because of its precursor role in the production of phospholipids, and in particular phosphatidylcholine.
 Moreover, citicoline participates in the synthesis of acetylcholine, a neurotransmitter involved in memory and attention.
 The THERASCIENCE Laboratory has selected the bio-active Cognizin®, a patented form of citicoline, a molecule naturally present in the body and involved in the improvement of cognitive and neuronal functions, with scientifically proven effectiveness on memory and intellectual performance thanks to its neuro-protective and neuro-repairing properties.